geswanel/MetaBackend/The Full Stack/README.md

         - simpler interface because of wrapper around `XMLHttpRequest`

 - Exercise: Submitting form with JS
+    - Setting up a js event to submit form data as json object
+    - display a successful form submittion alert using js
+    - Create a form, model and template with js code using fetch to make call!

 - Questions
     - Do I need to make redirect when processing a post request?